 Expecting overnight success

 You’ve set up your website, generated content, and now you’re ready to launch a campaign, only to end up discouraged when you’re not seeing immediate traffic conversions.
 It’s easy to get caught up in expecting overnight results from native ads, but this isn’t the case.
-Yes, native advertising will convert quicker than, let’s say creating an email base would, but that’s not to say your results will be immediate.
-It’s important to not make rash decisions when you’re feeling frustrating, but instead be patient.
+Yes, native advertising will convert quicker than, let’s say, creating an email base would, but that’s not to say your results will be immediate.
+It’s important not to make rash decisions when you’re feeling frustrated but to be patient.

 Let your campaign run, then evaluate its metrics.
 Test and adjust what you’ve implemented until you begin to see results.
 Then, it’s time to optimize and scale.

-Take extra precaution when starting a new campaign and be mindful of your budget.
+Take extra precautions when starting a new campaign, and be mindful of your budget.
 Without patience, you will run your budget into the ground without getting any valuable feedback.

 Not Getting Creative With Your Creatives

 What’s a campaign without an enticing visual to draw in visitors?

 As an affiliate marketer, I’m sure you’ve heard the word “spy” once or twice.
 Spying is looking at your competitors and seeing what’s working for them.
 Monitoring your competition’s marketing and advertising efforts allows you to optimize your own competitive strategies and improve your business.
 The important note here is to be creative with your content and use the material you’ve spied on only as a source of inspiration.

 In addition to spying, it’s crucial to put yourself in the shoes of your target customer.
 What would resonate with your audience?
 How can you deliver an enticing campaign to spark their interest and assure them that you can answer their questions?
 Here’s the chance to get creative.
 Create a split test to identify the best-performing ad, and then optimize it.